awohns/unified_genealogy_paper/README.md

 ```
 python src/run_evaluation.py --setup all
-python src/run_evaluation.py --infer all
+python src/run_evaluation.py --infer all # will take a few days
 ```

 You can speed up the inference step by using multiple processors, specified using the `-p` flag.
 For instance, on a 64 core machine, using all cores:

 ```
-python src/run_evaluation.py infer all -p 64 all # will take a few days
+python src/run_evaluation.py --infer all -p 64
 ```

 The mismatch simulations are produced separately, using the Makefile in the `data` directory: